Chicken anatomy is a huge subject to cover in one article, so we have really pared it down to the basics for ease of understanding.

 The gizzard is a very muscular portion of the digestive tract where the bird stores grit and small stones for grinding its’ food into a paste.

 Once ground, the food paste now moves along the intestines where various proteins and enzymes dissolve the food removing all the nutrients.

-99% of calcium and 80% of phosphorus is stored in the bones.
+99% of calcium and 80% of phosphorus are stored in the bones.
 Vitamin D which we mentioned earlier is vital for the conversion of these minerals to a useable state for the bird.

-Deficiency of calcium in the diet will lead to soft or no eggshell, in severe cases laying will stop.
+The deficiency of calcium in the diet will lead to soft or no eggshells, in severe cases laying will stop.

 The bones of birds can be broadly split into two different types:

 - Pneumatic: These bones are hollow and connected to the respiratory system by way of air sacs.
 The skull, humerus (arm bone), pelvis, and collar bones are examples